 Other than that, the financial requirements are the same as with your first Family Visa application.

-If you submit your first Family Visa application on or after 11 April 2024, then you will be assessed against the higher threshold of £29,000 income, or £88,500 savings.
+If you submitted your first family Visa application on or after 11 April 2024, whether as a spouse, civil-partner, fiancé / fiancée or unmarried partner, then you will be assessed against the higher threshold of £29,000 income, or £88,500 savings.
+You will be assessed at this higher threshold throughout your route to permanent settlement, or Indefinite Leave to Remain (ILR).

 For your further leave to remain application (FLR-M) you will need to show that you have reached a minimum level of CEFR A2 in English language.